-- (a) The operator shall not operate a single-engined aeroplane:

-- (1) at night; or

-- (2) in IMC except under special VFR.

-(b) The operator shall treat two-engined aeroplanes that do not meet the climb requirements of CAT.POL.A.340 as single-engined aeroplanes.
+- (a) Unless approved by the competent authority in accordance with Annex V (Part-SPA), Subpart L - SINGLE-ENGINED TURBINE AEROPLANE OPERATIONS AT NIGHT OR IN IMC (SET-IMC), the operator shall not operate a single-engined aeroplane: - (1) at night; or - (2) in IMC, except under special VFR. - (b) The operator shall treat two-engined aeroplanes that do not meet the climb requirements of CAT.POL.A.340 as single-engined aeroplanes.